Harpoot: Republican era

+Demographics

+Upon his visit in early 17th century, Simeon of Poland noted that Harpoot had 100 Armenian households and 3 churches.
+The Armenian population was reduced due to the harsh treatment by the Janissaries ruling the region.
+Harpoot also housed an Assyrian and Greek population that freely intermarried with the Armenians and also spoke Armenian.

 United States consulate

-The U.S. consulate in started operation from January 1, 1901 with Dr. Thomas H. Norton as the consul.
+The U.S. consulate in Harpoot started operation from January 1, 1901 with Dr. Thomas H. Norton as the consul.
 The consulate was established to assist the activities of American missionaries in the region.
 The Ottoman Ministry of Internal Security gave him a tezkere travel permit, but the Ottoman Ministry of Foreign Affairs initially refused to recognize the consulate.

 The building had three stories, a wall, and a garden with mulberry trees.

 Leslie A. Davis became consul of Harput in 1914 and left in 1917 upon the cessation of Ottoman Empire-United States relations.
 Davis stated that this mission was "one of the most remote and inaccessible in the world."